 Pageview reporting is critical for many targeting conditions to work correctly, which in turn rely on the browsing history of the user – whether over time, in the current session, or on the currently-viewed page.

-Choosing a variation need not happen only when rendering the page – and reporting a page view does not necessitate choosing a variation at that time. choose can be called at any point during the lifecycle of a page, and is often called asynchronously for below-the-fold or dynamically loaded content.
+Choosing a variation need not happen only when rendering the page – and reporting a page view does not necessitate choosing a variation at that time.
+Choose can be called at any point during the lifecycle of a page, and is often called asynchronously for below-the-fold or dynamically loaded content.
 This helps keep the initial rendering of the page with minimal delay.
-For more, please see Best Practices.
+For more information, see Best Practices.

 Reporting engagement with a variation

 Now that you've received the chosen variations and rendered them (or performed any other relevant action), the next step is to get a report of the engagement with any rendered variation.
 For the sake of accurate reports, Dynamic Yield needs to record both impressions and clicks for each variation being served to the end-user.

 Clicks always need to be reported by you.
 Unlike the client-side script loaded in the browser, in an API-based scenario, Dynamic Yield does not control or monitor the rendered content.

 Reporting meaningful user events (such as Login, Add to Cart, Purchase, Video Play, and so on) is crucial for both segmentation and experimentation: You typically want to target users based on their past actions or set an event as a primary or secondary metric for your campaigns.
 For more information about built-in and custom events, see Reporting Events.

 The Choose endpoint is globally limited to a rate of 22,000 requests per minute by default.

 All other endpoints can be used with an unlimited rate of requests.
 When you reach your request limit, you get a status code of "429 - Too many requests" as your response.
 Contact your Technical Account Manager if your use case requires a different rate-limit enforcement configuration.